sivaramji/EI_Coding_Exercise/exerciseTwo/spaceTasks/README.md

 ### We will ensure to code our application based on following:-
-Need to comply :
+Need to comply : (followed)
 - SOLID design principles
+    - Single responsibility - one class, one responsibility
+    - Open / closed -> can extend without changing current code
+    - Liskov Substitution - substitute subclass for parent (can generate only using task class, no need to call the factory interface)
+    - Interface segregation - different actions - different interfaces
+    - dependency inversion - abstracts should be common. (you can depend only on abstracts not implementations)
-- design patterns
+- design patterns (follwed, mentioned below)
 - oops
 Good to have:
-- long term running & user ip
+- long term running & user ip (done)
-- logging
+- logging (done)
-- exception
+- exception (done)

 ### Design patterns
 1. Interpretor - we will have to use interpretor design pattern here - to get the input from the user.
 2. singleton - one time manager -> to ensure no overlap
 3. factory
 4. observer - notifications for conflicts (checks for conflict when new task is being added)

-Steps followed
+# Steps followed
 ### 1. Make a task factory first & create the task template
 ### 2. Implement the interpretor as follows

-To make it easy for the user - we will have the interpretor interpret user inputs as follows viz -
+To make it easy for the user - we will have the interpretor interpret user inputs as follows viz - implementation
 First word
 1. create / add /  c / a => create a new task
     - 1.1 Second word